MIKAJYT/next-kevlar/README.md

+# DISCLAIMER: THIS RESOURCE IS STILL WIP AND CONTAINS BUGS.
+I WILL TRY TO FIX THEM ALL AS SOON AS POSSIBLE.

 # 🔰 Next Kevlar | Modular plate carriers

 A fully modular Kevlar & plate carrier system for FiveM.
 Designed to integrate with `jaksam_inventory` and its `ox_inventory bridge` found in `__installation/compatibility`.
 Perfect for realistic roleplay servers that want immersive armor mechanics.